All Episodes

 It's like, yeah, are you guys just like metal detecting for bullshit or whatever out there, you know?

-Right, um that it can show up for you.
+Um, that it can show up for you.

 I just find that is so inspiring, no matter what, because we're all looking for some sort of ghost, you know.

-Um we're all hoping that there's some spirit that comes up and tells us something, you know, or that that shares or something.
+Um, we're all hoping that there's some spirit that comes up and tells us something, you know, or that that shares or something.

-We're all wanting something to come along and make us feel more complete, you know.
+We're all wanting something to come along and make us feel more complete, you know?

-Because it feels hella inspiring as well.
+Exactly, because it feels hella inspiring as well, for sure.

-And I think it's like worth mentioning too that like this stuff doesn't happen every single time we go to a haunted place.
+And I think it's like worth mentioning too that, like, this stuff doesn't happen every single time we go to a haunted place.

-Like there are so many times that like we'll have videos that turn into like duds, even if we've traveled like across the world, um, where we have to like completely scrap it because nothing happens.
+Like, there are so many times that, like, we'll have videos that turn into like duds, even if we've traveled like across the world, um, where we have to like completely scrap it because nothing happens.

-And so it really just depends on the spot and like the energy there.
+And so, it really just depends on the spot and like the energy there.

-Yeah, and it's not like constant either, like most of our investigations are like 12 hours and we cut it down to like an hour of like the craziest stuff, and only half of that is even like any evidence that we got.
+Like, most of our investigations are like 12 hours, and we cut it down to like an hour of like the craziest stuff, and only half of that is even like any evidence that we got.

-So it takes a long time for these things.
+So, it takes a long time for these things.

-It's not like you we out of everybody can just walk over and see Casper the Friendly Ghost tomorrow.
+It's not like you, we out of everybody can just walk over and see Casper the friendly ghost tomorrow.

-Like it's like you have to go to the most haunted places in the entire world and then also spend a very long time trying to like open yourself up for that.
+Like, it's like you have to go to the most haunted places in the entire world and then also spend a very long time trying to like open yourself up for that.

 Yeah, dude, I'm so thankful you guys came in, man.